ב''ה

 QUESTION: Do Noahides celebrate secular holidays (for example U.S. Independence Day, Labor Day, Canada Day, etc.)?

-The same applies to observance of days that are designated by one’s nation to strengthen logically incumbent precepts or to improve the settled nature of the society, such as honoring parents on Mothers Day and Fathers Day, or national days for doing acts of charity, goodness and kindness, or Education and Sharing Day, U.S.A.
+The same applies to observance of days that are designated by one’s nation to strengthen logically incumbent precepts or to improve the settled nature of the society.
+Therefore, one may especially honor parents on Mothers Day and Fathers Day.
+Certainly, people should support national days for doing acts of charity, goodness and kindness, or an Education and Sharing Day.

 This also includes days to honor national heroes, such as Martin Luther King Jr. Day or Presidents’ Day in the U.S.

-Similarly, this also includes days like an Arbor Day to highlight environmental responsibility, if it’s done properly (but not as an idolatrous concept of worshiping the earth, or making environmentalism into a religion or a radical movement).
+Similarly, Noahides may participate in days like an Arbor Day to highlight environmental responsibility.
+However, a person must not approach this as an idolatrous concept of worshiping the earth or trees.
+Likewise, one must not make environmentalism into a religion or a radical movement.

 For our MP3 audio clip on celebration of secular and Jewish holidays, CLICK HERE.